GlendleNguyen/Data-Structures-Algorithms-Project/README.md

 # CITS2200Project
-An interface to implement the CITS2200 DSA Project in semester 1, 2021.
+An interface to implement the a DSA Project in semester 1, 2021.

 This project implements four functions.